 - The standards are also modeled after the strengths of the highest-performing states and countries in the world.
-They emphasize 21st Century essentials: critical thinking, collaboration, communication and creativity.
+They emphasize 21st century essentials: critical thinking, collaboration, communication, and creativity.

-- The Common Core Standards have been adopted by 45 states.
+- The Common Core State Standards have been adopted by 45 states.
 Most children across the country will move from grade to grade with the same knowledge and skills.

-- The Common Core Standards are adopted nationally – the standards provide what students should know.
+- The Common Core State Standards are adopted nationally – the standards provide what students should know.
 Every school district – in fact every teacher – provides the how – how students will learn.

 - District 2 has spent the last three years on this transition.
 We’re not waiting for new textbooks to show the way.
 Our teachers developed the ‘scope and sequence’ for students and utilized multiple sources to bring together the classroom work in a dynamic learning environment.